 You can now choose to nominate one or more trusted individuals to help safeguard your financial wellbeing in the future.
 The people you select will become a first point of contact should Schwab or your SageVest advisor have concerns in the future regarding your wellbeing, relative to your finances.

-You can elect one or two trusted contacts for your Schwab accounts, and SageVest clients can designate up to four trusted contacts to keep on file here at SageVest.
+You can elect one or two trusted contacts for your Schwab accounts.
+SageVest clients can also designate up to two trusted contacts to keep on file here at SageVest.
 Trusted contact designations are optional, but recommended.

 Trusted Contact Vs. Financial POA